ltb-project/self-service-password/docs/installation.rst

 CentOS / RedHat
 ---------------

-.. warning::  You may need to install first the package `php-Smarty`_ which is not in official repositories.
+.. warning::  You must install the package `php-Smarty`_.You can get it from EPEL repositories.

 .. _php-Smarty: https://pkgs.org/download/php-Smarty